By Kris Vaughan, CH

 What Causes UTI’s

 Sounds unfair, I know, but it’s a simple matter of anatomy.
-Women are more prone to UTI’s than men because of the close proximity of the urethra’s to the anus.
-The bacteria have a shorter distance to travel in order to colonize in the lining of the urethra and the bladder.
+Women are more prone to UTIs than men because of the proximity of the urethra to the anus.
+The bacteria of the anus have a shorter distance to travel to colonize the lining of the urethra and the bladder.

-Hormonal changes during pregnancy change the tone of the kidneys.
-Pressure is placed on the bladder from the growing uterus and may cause congestion in the bladder and the inability to completely empty the bladder.
+Also, hormonal changes during pregnancy place pressure on the bladder from the growing uterus and may cause congestion in the lower urinary tract and the inability to completely empty the bladder.

-Estrogen and progesterone shifts during menopause alter the pH of the urine and cause changes in tissue structure.
-Women over 65 have the highest rates of UTI’s.
+Finally, estrogen and progesterone shifts during menopause alter the pH of the urine and also cause changes in tissue structure.
+Women over 65 have the highest rates of UTIs.

-Antibacterial soaps, sprays, douches, feminine deodorants and contraceptive jellies and creams all alter the normal pH of the urinary tract allowing an environment for bacteria to colonize.
+Antibacterial soaps, sprays, douches, feminine deodorants, and contraceptive jellies and creams alter the urinary tract’s normal pH, allowing an environment for bacteria to colonize.
 Barrier contraceptives such as diaphragms may irritate the urethra and allow for bacterial adhesion.

 There is increased change in tissue pH and structure with the consumption of foods with pesticides on them.
 These chemicals also lower our body’s natural ability to recognize the bacteria and mount a proper immune system response.

-When we are under stress, especially chronic stress, we have increased production of our adrenocorticotropic hormone (ACTH), glucocorticoids, and aldosterone.
+When we are under stress, especially chronic stress, we increase production of our adrenocorticotropic hormone (ACTH), glucocorticoids, and aldosterone.
 All of these reduce the number of circulating white blood cells that normally fight off infectious bacteria.
 The reduction in white blood cells increases our susceptibility to infection.

 Natural Support for the Urinary Tract